Sarah269/glowing-dollop/Diabetes/README.md

 This model was run with optimized hyperparameters and the same selected features used in the third run of the OLS Regression model.
 The RMSE (53.13) was a little lower than the first run of the OLS Regression model (53.48).

 ### Random Forest Regressor
 This model was run with optimized hyperparameters and the same selected features used in the third run of the OLS Regression model.
+The RMSE was 61.52.

+## Conclusion
+Ridge Regression had the lowest RMSE score out of the three models that were used.
+Although none of the models performed particularly well at forecasting values for this data, that would theoretically make the Ridge model the best model.
+An RMSE that is close to zero is ideal.